devendrakhatri/api-development/README.md

 # REST API mini project

 This projects gets book information from external [Ice & Fire API](https://anapioficeandfire.com/Documentation#books).\
-It also provides APIs for CRUD operations of a book, baked by an in-memory database.
+It also provides APIs for CRUD operations of a book - baked by an in-memory database.

 ### Technology stack
 * Java-8